in Basics: File Prep/RFQs/POs

 Accurate Instructions: The Art of the PO

-So, in addition to adding many, many emails to each other's in box, the chances of missing something important go way up.
-The beauty of a print order or purchase order (assuming it contains detailed, complete information) is that it becomes a common document that the client and the printer can refer to.
+The beauty of a print order or purchase order (assuming it contains detailed, complete information) is that it becomes a common document that both customer and printer can refer to.
 This cuts down on questions, and serves as a contract from which to work.
 It just takes a small amount of discipline to get in the habit of creating and providing these.
 It can be any format you like.
 You can also use either our website form or download a sample Word document from our website if you prefer to complete your specs off-line and then send in your specifications.

 Below are the most common items that we need to accurately price your project and understand your expectations.
 You should supply this information to us as an RFQ or PO, depending upon whether you need pricing or want to place an order.
 If you have any questions, please let us know!

 Download a Word document of Holland's RFQ/PO form here.

 RFQ or PO: Use the same form for RFQ and PO by checking the appropriate option and changing the dates.

 Company: The name of your company or organization.